xaositectt/lerna_monorepo/README.md

 The blog post is a tutorial that will get you familiar with the whys and hows of using a monorepo.

 You'll be learning how to use Lerna to create separate packages in the same repo.
 You'll also make a separate package for shared components and utilities.

 CI/CD will also be covered, allowing you to share a pipeline script that tests, lints, builds and deploys each of your monorepo packages.
 No (tbd) will be used to handle deployments

-The application has been scaffolded using Gatsby TODO: add link
+The application has been scaffolded Gatsby TODO: add link
 ## Install

 Install the packages using Yarn